A millennial’s mindset regarding personal finance is believed to be majorly flawed.

 2. We Make Excuses

 I get it.
 You have accumulated student loans, House affordability in the US is a challenge, There is unemployment in Nigeria, Kenya’s market for what you are passionate about is almost zero…The list goes on.
-You think those challenges started today?
+Do you think those challenges started today?

 These challenges are always recurring just like fashion does.
 Just that, they go away when people overcome them.
 Though not really.
 More come to make you stronger because it’s a constant fight.